Samurra Air Battle: Plan

 The plan involved having two MiG-25 aircraft from different directions vectored onto an isolated group of F-15s.
 If the F-15s tried to attack one of the MiGs, the other would be in a flanking position which would enable it to down the F-15s more easily.
-Iraq didn't evacuate their MiG-25 "Foxbats" in order to retain them for this mission.
+(Iraq had retained their MiG-25 "Foxbats" for this mission.)
 Monitoring Coalition AWACS and F-15 radio frequencies, Iraqi forces waited for the proper situation to begin the operation.

-Picture show iraqi officers and Mohammed Jassim As-sammarai at 96th Air Squaderon.

 Battle

 Finally on January 30, an Iraqi intelligence unit intercepted communications that one of the patrols, "Xerex 31" was approaching "bingo fuel" which necessitated an hour and a half round trip to an aerial tanker.
 This left just two F-15 jets, "Xerex 33" piloted by USAF Capt.
 Thomas Dietz, and another by 1st Lt.
 Robert Hehemann, in the area.
 Recognizing the opportunity, two MiG-25s were scrambled from two separate air bases.
 Capt.
 Mahmoud Awad took off from Qadessiya Air Base, while Capt.
 Mohammed Jassi as-Sammarai took off from Tammuz Air Base.
 After engaging a false target, both pilots were directed to Dietz and Hehemann by Iraqi air traffic control.
 However as a result of this mistaken engagement the MiGs pincer had closed over southern Baghdad with "Xerex 33" 40 miles to the east and "Xerex 31" 80 miles to the south, which was now returning after they had finished refueling.

 Awad and as-Sammarai were then vectored by Iraqi GCI to engage "Xerex 33."
 As the MiG's turned toward them, the F-15's detected them on RWR and turned to engage head on.
 Upon turning Hehemann immediately detected both MiGs and gained radar lock on as-Sammarai while Deitz attempted to target Awad who was trailing several miles behind the first MiG.
 Hehemann fired an AIM-7 Sparrow and after realizing that its motor had failed, and that both he and Dietz had been locked by the MiGs, fired a second missile. as a result as-Sammarai turned to the north to evade, breaking his own lock and causing the R-40RD he had launched to miss.
 Meanwhile Dietz locked onto Awad and three times attempted to engage with Sparrows however all three missiles failed.
 Detecting a radar lock from Awad, Dietz went defensive making a turn to the north before ordering the flight to disengage to the east.
 Hehemann had attempted to follow as-Sammarai's turn to the north, and then to the west toward Tammuz Air Base and had fired another Sparrow however he was forced to break off to the east while deploying countermeasures after being locked by Awad.